Project 36.008 – HVDC Cable and HVAC Submarine Cable Systems

 Objective

-Significant trends are developing in applications of high-voltage direct current (HVDC) cable systems for power grid integration and interconnections.
-Increasingly, HVDC cable systems and high-voltage alternating current (HVAC) submarine cable systems are being used for power transmission from remote renewable energy generation to power grids.
+Significant trends are developing in applications of high-voltage direct current (HVDC) cable systems for power-grid integration and interconnections.
+Increasingly, HVDC cable systems and high-voltage alternating current (HVAC) submarine cable systems are being used for power transmission from remote renewable-energy generation to power grids.
 The line distances of HVDC cable circuits are steadily increasing for both land and submarine applications.
-All these occurrences are being enabled by advances in HVDC cable and converter technologies.
-More cable manufacturers are offering HVDC cables or adding manufacturing capacity in anticipation of the growing demands.
+All these occurrences are being enabled by advances in HVDC and HVAC submarine cable and converter technologies.
+More cable manufacturers are offering HVDC cables and HVAC submarine cables or adding manufacturing capacity in anticipation of the growing demands.
 Research is needed to:

 - Understand needs, trends, and technologies for HVDC system integration with existing power grids